 Being used to fifteen minute conference presentations I found five minutes a tough call particularly attempting to include extracts of the script.
 Nevertheless I’m learning that each iteration of Age Queer leads to new insights for myself.
-Feedback was positive with virtual claps and comments in the Zoom chat box that suggested the concept of Age Queer appealed to particular members of a not very large audience who probably found the hot evening as challenging as I did.
+Feedback was positive with virtual claps and comments in the Zoom chat box that suggested the concept of Age Queer appealed to an audience largely comprised of Bristol's arts and culture community.
 What does stand out was interest in my reference to material culture and its personal significance in later life.
 I’d cited the contrast between the sensuality of pure, linen sheets valued throughout the life course and the peach, polycotton sheets on a single bed in a care home.

 Here are two extracts from Age Queer I’d intended to include in the presentation to clarify the project’s purpose.
 The first extract is a critique of using chronological age as a determinant of who you are and a hint at the way time and chance will inform the trajectory of the play.
 The second an appeal to recognise cultural diversity in later life.
 (The first fitted in but there was no time for the second).

 From the opening scene (provisionally any of the projected characters): Sometime in the 1980’s I am on a train back to London.
 I pick up a Sunday Times colour supplement and start reading an article about a German soldier, a keen photographer, stationed in the Lodz ghetto, Poland, during the 2nd World War.